pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 string
 ```

-The name of the mount (for information only, displayed name is in user's locale)
+Name of the mount (for information only, displayed name is in user's locale)

 ## Notes